Smalls1652/SmallsOnline.WindowsBuildNumbers/README.md

 #### Example 03

-Get the release info for a specific feature update release of Windows 11 and list all build of that feature update.
+Get the release info for a specific feature update release of Windows 11 and list all quality update builds for that feature update.

 ```powershell
 PS > $win11Release = Get-WindowsReleaseInfo -WindowsVersion Windows11 -ReleaseName "22H2"